hectorio23/hectorio23/README.md

 - **Problem Solving**: I love addressing practical problems and devising efficient solutions.
 - **User Interaction**: I've worked on projects involving smooth user interaction, handling inputs intuitively.
 - **Experienced Linux Power User**: I have extensive experience with Linux as my primary operating system, having used it for an extended period.
-- **Script Kiddie: I'am a Junior in this subject, but soon I will become a Professional Pentester.
+- **Script Kiddie**: I'am a Junior in this subject, but soon I will become a Professional Pentester.

 🌱 I'm always learning and seeking new opportunities to grow as a developer.
 Connect with me, and let's collaborate on exciting projects!